davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-series-automated-tests.md

 <script src="https://gist.github.com/3728116.js?file=s4.cs"></script>

-For those wondering: i'm using the (excellent) <a href="http://code.google.com/p/moq/">Moq</a> library to mock the view in these tests.
+For those wondering: I'm using the (excellent) <a href="http://code.google.com/p/moq/">Moq</a> library to mock the view in these tests.

 I also said that we can easily test that the presenter doesn't make unwanted service layer calls, which you can see in this test: